 Google had only Two million QuickBooks add-ons links on September 26, 2010, but more than Nine Million QuickBooks Add-ons Links on June 10, 2011.
-It also had twenty million QuickBooks Add-ons links on December 18, 2011, but only eighteen million on April 22, 2012.

-Many programs broke their add-ons when they upgraded.
+Many programs broke add-ons when they upgraded.
 However, I never heard of a free SDK (software development kit) QuickBooks Add-on that broke, after a QuickBooks or SDK upgrade.
-One upgrade broke a keyboard macro QuickBooks Add-on, but Brad Smith (now Intuit CEO) got a fix for me in five days, the week before Christmas.
+One upgrade broke a keyboard macro QB Add-on, but Brad Smith (now Intuit CEO) got a fix for me in five days, the week before Christmas.

 Why QuickBooks add-ons?